DevExpress-Examples/mvvm-application-with-wpf-bars/Readme.md

 <!-- default badges end -->
 # MVVM application with WPF Bars

 This example demonstrates how to use [WPF Bars](https://docs.devexpress.com/WPF/6194/controls-and-libraries/ribbon-bars-and-menu/bars) in an MVVM application.
-Bars are bound to execute commands that allow you to add and remove items from the data source and edit item properties:
+Bars are bound to commands that allow you to add and remove items from the data source and edit item properties:

 ![image](https://user-images.githubusercontent.com/65009440/222427680-3b751290-7d8d-437a-8edd-0c4fa9f79831.png)